urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

-  Is used to indicate that a variable's value will be modified by different threads It ensures that changes to a variable are always visible to other threads, preventing thread caching issues Operations won't be atomic even if you would work with volatile variable
+  Is used to indicate that a variable's value will be modified by different threads It ensures that changes to a variable are always visible to other threads, preventing thread caching issues Operations won't be atomic even if you would work with volatile variable Without the volatile keyword, the JVM and CPU could reorder the instructions during object creation,
+    leading to a partially constructed object being visible to other threads.
+The volatile keyword prevents this reordering.

 java.util.concurrent.atomic package
   Provides classes that support lock-free thread-safe programming on single variables,